 Overview of Divorce

-Filing for divorce can be scary and unsettling.
-Before taking legal action, it is best to learn and understand your legal rights and the divorce process in general.
-It is always advisable to consult with an attorney when considering a divorce so you can learn about your legal rights and your options.
-Hiring an attorney may not be as expensive as most people think, and having an attorney to guide you may save you time and money in the long run.
+Before taking legal action, make sure you understand your legal rights and the divorce process in general.
+This page provides general information, but you may want to consult with an attorney about your specific case and your options.
 Visit Lawyers and Legal Help for information on how to find a divorce attorney.

-This page explains the divorce process, the legal reasons to file for divorce, who can get divorced in Nevada, and what a judge will order as part of your divorce.
+This page explains the basics of the divorce process and what a judge will order as part of your divorce.

-One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce, and intend to remain here indefinitely.
+Residency: One spouse (or both) must live in Nevada for at least 6 weeks before filing for divorce.
 A friend, family member, or co-worker will have to sign an affidavit stating under penalty of perjury that they know that the spouse is indeed a Nevada resident.

 There are other grounds for divorce that are not used very often.
-Usually, claiming that you cannot live together as husband and wife and that there is no chance of reconciliation is enough for a judge to grant a divorce.
+Usually, claiming that you cannot live together as a married couple and that there is no chance of reconciliation is enough for a judge to grant a divorce.

-If the spouses cannot agree on all the terms of the divorce, one spouse can File For Divorce Separately by filing a "complaint for divorce."
+- Filing alone: If the spouses cannot agree on all the terms of the divorce, one spouse can File For Divorce Separately by filing a "complaint for divorce."
 The person who files for divorce is the "plaintiff" and the other spouse is the "defendant."
-The plaintiff's complaint for divorce will say what the plaintiff would like out of the divorce, and the defendant can Respond to the Divorce by filing an "answer and counterclaim" stating what he or she wants out of the divorce.
-The judge may hold several hearings to sort out the issues, and if the parties do not eventually reach a full agreement to finalize their divorce, the judge will set a trial to decide the matters.
+The plaintiff's complaint for divorce will list what the plaintiff would like out of the divorce, and the defendant can Respond to the Divorce by filing an "answer and counterclaim" stating what he or she wants out of the divorce.

-People often wonder how long the divorce process will take.
-There is no easy answer to that question, since all cases are different.
+How long will my case take?
+There is no easy answer to that question since all cases are different.
 If you and your spouse can agree to most or all of terms of your divorce, a divorce can be finished fairly quickly.
 If you and your spouse cannot agree on very many things, you may have to go to court several times before the divorce can be finalized.
 The following chart maps out the steps to a divorce and some different paths that a divorce case may follow.

 FYI!In Nevada, divorce cases are public record.
 This means the divorce records are open to the public.
 You can ask the court to "seal" your case so that the case files are closed to the public.
 To do this, you must complete a Request and Order to Seal File (which can be found on the Divorce Forms page).
 File the request and submit the order to the judge for approval.
 If granted, the public will not be able to access your case (but you probably also will not be able to look up your case online to check the status!).